amolsangar/MLP-and-KNN/README.md

-# Machine Learning
+# Machine Learning - MLP and KNN
-- Scratch implementation of Multilayer Perceptron (MLP) and K-Nearest Neighbor (KNN) algorithms
+Scratch implementation of Multilayer Perceptron (MLP) and K-Nearest Neighbor (KNN) algorithms

 # Part 1 – KNN Classification
 - The fit method for this function is implemented by simply mapping the input and output data to the class variables.